JustinTArthur/ddbcereal/README.md

 output of AWS SDKs like botocore, aiobotocore, and the low-level client interfaces of boto3 and aioboto3.

-This library strives to be at least as fast as boto3's (de)serializer and has the option to work with inexact numbers like floats.
+This library endeavors to be at least as fast as boto3's (de)serializer and has the option to work with inexact numbers like floats.

 [Documentation](https://ddbcereal.readthedocs.io/)